Skip to content

 Objective

-Enumerate Kubeflow pipelines, extract credentials from pipeline parameters, and submit a pipeline run with modified parameters to demonstrate injection capability.
+Enumerate Kubeflow pipelines, extract credentials from pipeline parameters, and understand the injection surface the parameters expose.

 Commands